- Elders Living at Home Improves Health with Housing

 New Yawkey Building Spaces Provide Food and Community

 In recent months, Boston Medical Center has marked significant construction milestones with the opening of the Moakley addition and the opening of the new Women and Infants Center.
-In June, the hospital will reach its next major milestone, when the new cafeteria, Demonstration Kitchen, and Preventive Food Pantry open in the Yawkey building.
+In June, the hospital will reach its next major milestone, when the new cafeteria, The Teaching Kitchen, and Preventive Food Pantry open in the Yawkey building.

 The Yawkey cafeteria will feature five food stations that provide a unique and distinct variety for anyone eating there.
 The global station is a flexible set of menu options, each having its own flavors of origin, including Mediterranean Middle Eastern, Asian, Latin, Indian, and Caribbean cuisine.
 The Italian station will offer everything from pizzas to oven-roasted vegetables to stuffed strombolis, while Grill Nation will allow staff to customize offerings such as burgers, salmon, and grilled chicken.
 Sono will also allow for customization and combine the numerous ingredients and cooking styles of Latin American food, such as tacos, burritos, and rice bowls.
 Chef Jet will serve food based on traditional Asian cuisine, including rice and noodles topped with marinated meats and vegetables.
 There will also be a full salad bar, soup from Au Bon Pain, and daily specials.
 The cafeteria will have 180 seats, double the capacity of the Menino cafeteria.